dpmin7/technical-experiment/experiment3/experiment3.md

-# Experiment N: brief title of the experiment
+# Experiment N: Implement a C#-based prototype

 ## Results and recommendations